 One case study looked at a man who had a history of “multiple ejaculatory orgasms” that began when he was 15 years old.

-Over the course of 36 minutes spent masturbating in a lab, he had six orgasms and maintained an erection the entire time.
+Over the course of 36 minutes spent jerking off in a lab, he had six orgasms and maintained an erection the entire time.

 Although it’s certainly not impossible, it is still pretty rare for men to have multiple orgasms thanks to the male refractory period, which we’ll talk about next.

 What Is The Male Refractory Period?

 Most penises require some “rest” after ejaculation, otherwise known as a refractory period, regardless of their size or whether they’re a grower or a shower.

 Refractory periods are a normal and healthy part of the sexual stimulation process — allowing the penis to essentially “cool down” after ejaculating sperm.